 CRRM sought insurance coverage for the crude oil release and for the ultimate costs for remediation and third-party property damage claims.
 On July 10, 2008, CVR filed a lawsuit in the United States District Court for the District of Kansas (the "Court") against certain of CVR's environmental insurance carriers requesting insurance coverage indemnification for the June/July 2007 flood and crude oil discharge losses.
 Each insurer reserved its rights under various policy exclusions and limitations and cited potential coverage defenses.
 The Court issued summary judgment opinions that eliminated the majority of the insurance defendants' reservations and defenses.
 CRRM has received \$25 million of insurance proceeds under its primary environmental liability insurance policy, which constitutes full payment of the primary pollution liability policy limit.
-In November 2014, CRRM concluded a jury trial against the remaining insurance carriers and received a verdict and judgment of \$27 million , exclusive of potential prejudgment interest and attorneys' fees, which have been requested in post-trial motions.
-CVR Refining has a \$4 million receivable related to this matter as of both December 31, 2014 and 2013.
-In accordance with accounting guidance related to gain contingencies, no additional amounts have been recognized related to the verdict and judgment in the consolidated financial statements.
+During the second quarter of 2015, CRRM entered into a settlement agreement and release with the insurance carriers involved in the lawsuit, pursuant to which (i) CRRM received settlement proceeds of approximately \$31 million, (ii) the parties mutually released each other from all claims relating to the flood and crude oil discharge and (iii) all pending appeals have been dismissed.
+Of the settlement proceeds received, \$27 million were recorded as a flood insurance recovery located in other income within the consolidated statements of operations for the year ended December 31, 2015.
+The remaining \$4 million of settlement proceeds reduced \$4 million of receivable related to this matter, which was included in other assets on the consolidated balance sheets as of December 31, 2014.